kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 Going back to the Leonardo with its differences in serial communications, I am unable to command it to list DHT readings for the time being.
 It does support 7 DHT devices, possibly eight IF you want to remove (break) the RX LED and solder a connecting wire to the positive side of it...not likely anyone other than me would do that, so 7 devices it is.

+Relative to program memory space, many opportunities exist in this code to reduce memory code footprint.
+With as much work as it has taken me to obtain functional success, reducing code footprint has not been high enough priority to pay much attention to it.

 UPDATE 10/02/2017:  I am going to wait on further coding on this project until I see some downloads or hear from you via the issues tab above.
 Open a new issue to let me know of your interest.
 Otherwise, I have other projects calling to me....